gaberunte/gaberunte.github.io/_projects/model.md

 intro: |
   **R Studio, Macbook Pro** <br><br>
    Much of my dissertation focuses on the role of 'neighbors' in shaping the structure and functions of mycorrhizal networks.
 In this project, I break from my path as an empericist and instead work with a mathematical model made up of a system of ordinary differential equations.
 In this model, we manipulate the degree of connectivity between cooccuring plant-fungal pairs as well as the ability of members within the network to assess partner quality (which we refer to as ROI).
-This model can be viewed in its entirety on my github and
+This model can be viewed in its entirety on my [github](https://github.com/gaberunte/myconetwork) or as a formatted presentation at the ESA link below.

 content_layout: